 The idea for the church dates back to to 1791 when Pierre L’Enfant, under the direction of President George Washington, came up with the idea of a national cathedral, but construction didn’t begin until 1907.

 The cathedral is immense, the tallest building in Washington DC, and is constructed of white limestone in a Gothic style with flying buttresses, stained glass windows, high vaulted ceilings, towers, gargoyles on the exterior.

 Before going inside the church, walk around the church exterior to look at all the sculptures.
 Some of the carvings are gargoyles, those that function as rain guttter.
-Other carvings are just “grotesques,” decorative sculptures with no specific function.
+Other carvings are decorative sculptures with no specific function.

 On the exterior, look for gargoyles shaped like monsters, dragons, griffins, animals, or people.
 On the northwest tower, one of the most popular decorative sculptures is Darth Vader, way high up.

 National Geographic magazine had a competition for kids to design decorative sculptures for the church, Darth Vader was a third-place winner.
 The dean of the cathedral wasn’t too thrilled about this bad guy, so the sculpture is stuck up high, out of the way.

 Here kids will get a sense of just how high the cathedral really is, and can look over the nave crossing and flying buttresses, typical of a Gothic cathedral.

-The Children’s Chapel is delightful for younger kids.
-Built in on a mini scale, at the entrance to the chapel is statue of the Christ Child, inside all the chairs are kindergarten size, even the organ is tiny.
+Next door, the Children’s Chapel is delightful for younger kids.
+Built in on a mini scale (sized for a six year old), at the entrance to the chapel is statue of the Christ Child, inside all the chairs are kindergarten size, even the organ is tiny.

-Five tapestries portray David approaching King Saul (wearing the crown) and offering to fight Goliath, refusing a spiffy suit of armor, attacking Goliath with his slingshot, subduing an unhappy Goliath on the ground, and greeted in triumph as David returns after defeating Goliath.
-At the end of the chapel is a lovely altar carving of Mary and the baby Jesus.
+Five tapestries portray David approaching King Saul (wearing the crown) and offering to fight Goliath, refusing a spiffy suit of armor, attacking Goliath with his slingshot, subduing an unhappy Goliath on the ground, and greeted in triumph as David returns after defeating Goliath (shown here, rainbows are from the stained glass windows).

 Tip: To get the cathedral with metro and bus, take the Metro to Dupont Circle, walk over to Massachusetts NW and take the N6 bus north.